viktor-ferenczi/ai-ask-your-code-gpt/README.md

 ## TODO

-- Introduce a cleanup of project folders after 24 hours or if the number of project folders reaches 100 or the free disk space is below 20GB.
-That's because they make qdrant to low slower and slower, also because of disk consumption.
-The inventory entry should be kept.
 - Add more doc formats: requirements.txt, C/C++, C#, Java, Rust, Go, Bash, TypeScript, JSON, YAML
-- Allow for more downloads / fixes / redirects
+- Refactor the whole thing, reduce the need for embedding, use an external embedding service
+- Implement an agent to serve code from a local folder instead of a ZIP download.
 - Implement portal to let the users buy a professional license.
-It will give an agent automatically indexing local code and giving access to it.
-- Refactor the whole thing, reduce the need for embedding, use an external embedding service